-null hypothesis for 15-19-year-old women using TWFE on the positive end.
+In the case of women aged 15-19, we reject the null hypothesis in TWFE with zero imposed effects 55 percent of the time.
+This is not unexpected given the trends observed in TWFE event studies in Appendix 6 in the pre-period.
+We also fail to ever reject the null hypothesis for 15-19-year-old women using TWFE on the positive end.
 In contrast, in SDID, we reject the null with zero imposed effect only two out of 11 times and can detect effects on both sides of the distribution.
 With positive imposed effects, we reject the null hypothesis at greater than an 80 percent rate between 5 to 6 percent, which is similar to the rejection rates in the randomization power analysis.
-In all age groups, rejections are more symmetric in SDID than in TWFE, and in almost all cases where there is not severe skew in one direction with TWFE, conventional power rates are crossed earlier for SDID than for TWFE.
+In all age groups, rejections are more symmetric in SDID than in TWFE, and in almost all cases where there is no severe skew in one direction with TWFE, conventional power rates are crossed earlier for SDID than for TWFE.
 One other thing to note is that, as is the case for the age group 25-29 as seen in related event studies when no weighted set of control states have similar trends to the treatment group, rejection at the null is quite common and may hinder our ability to interpret causality in this group.
 It should be noted that rejection at the null is also very high for TWFE.